polygon-io/wordpress-plugins/ticker-links/readme.txt

 <p>Cruise stocks have been up this week, showing an overall trend in the travel sector.
 Companies such as <span data-ticker-links="NCLH">Norwegian Cruise Lines</span> and
 <span data-ticker-links="RCL">Royal Caribbean Group</span> have lead the rally.</p>

+Your previewed/published content will be enriched with a link for the user to see the current stock price, charts, and news for the provided stock ticker such as <a href="https://polygon.io/quote/RCL" target="_blank">Royal Caribbean Group<a>.

 You can find the available ticker symbols using Polygon's <a href="https://polygon.io/docs/stocks/get_v3_reference_tickers">Stock Ticker API</a>